 Bark: Horizontal lenticels are visible on older stems (1st photo) and younger stems (2nd photo) that still retain a reddish-brown color (center).
 Twigs (3rd photo) are reddish-brown as are the buds which are sharp pointed.

 Above: A typical leaf of the wild plum.
 Below: A cluster of young plums just starting to turn yellow.
 In the wild, most will not remain on the plant long enough to turn red.

 Below: Two American Plum in the Upland Garden.
 The shorter, but stouter one on the left is a Minneapolis Heritage Tree.

-Notes: Eloise Butler did not note this plant on her early census of plants in the original woodland area.
+Notes: Eloise Butler did not note Wild Plum on her early census of plants in the original woodland area.
+She first records planting it on April 27.
+1917 when she received a shipment of shrubs from Kelsey's Nursery in Boxford, Mass.
 P. americana is listed on Martha Crone's 1951 inventory of plants in the Garden.
 This census was taken after the upland addition to the Garden was acquired in 1944 and may have been growing there at that time but Martha had also noted in growing in the lower Garden in 1939.
 Curator Susan Wilkins added 20 plants in 2015.
 The plant is native to Minnesota and is found in most counties with the exceptions being mostly in the far north central counties and some in the south where there is little forest growth remaining.
 In the top left photo above, the old tree on the right side of the photo (and on the left side on the last photo above) is of sufficient stature that it is listed as a Minneapolis Heritage Tree.
 (Article - Heritage Trees in the Garden).
 Wild Plum is on the "threatened list" in New Hampshire and Vermont.

 Eloise Butler wrote: